-There is an urgent need to improve science communication to the general public.
+There is urgent need to improve science communication to the general public.
 Too often research narratives fail to illustrate the excitement, challenges and passion required to explore the planet.
-As such, the Rutgers University Film Bureau is partnering with the Rutgers Institute for Marine and Coastal Sciences to create a multi-tiered documentary film project featuring the transformative science of the National Science Foundation’s Long Term Ecological Research (LTER) Project at Palmer in the West Antarctic Peninsula (WAP).
+As such, the Rutgers Film Bureau—a professional documentary office that directly engages undergraduate students in the production of its films—has partnered with the Rutgers Institute for Marine and Coastal Sciences to create a multi-tiered documentary film project featuring the transformative science of the National Science Foundation’s LTER project at Palmer Station.